Group actions with commensurated subsets, wallings and cubings: Commensurating actions and other properties

 Inasmuch as the indexing of orbits and choice of representative points is artificial, the data of the $G$-set $X$ and the commensurated subset $A$ seem enough.
-Actually, the family of the left translates of the $X_i^{-1}$ are nothing else than the walling $(W_x)$.
+Actually, the family of the left translates of the $X_i^{-1}$ are nothing else than the walling $(W_x)$ given in Proposition \ref{can_bij}.
+To emphasize the difference of point of views, we can observe that when we consider an action of $G$ on a set with a commensurated subset, it is very natural to restrict this action to a smaller subgroup (this is used many times in \S\ref{s_ab}, when we restrict to abelian subgroups), while that this does look natural using the additional data (notably because the orbit decomposition of the subgroup is not the same).